samgarcia3/KineMa/README.md

 # KineMa
-A complete analysis on film recommendation systems and talent
+A complete reamagining of film recommendation systems

+STAY TUNED